flutter/website/src/deployment/web.md

     firebase init hosting
     ```

-3. Answer yes when asked if you want to use a web framework.
+3. Answer `yes` when asked if you want to use a web framework.

-4. If you are in an empty directory, you will be asked to choose your web
+4. If you're in an empty directory,
-framework.
-Choose Flutter Web.
+    you'll be asked to choose your web framework.
+Choose `Flutter Web`.

-5. Choose your hosting source directory, this could be an existing flutter app.
+5. Choose your hosting source directory; this could be an existing flutter app.

 6. Select a region to host your files.